GCDigitalFellows/GCDRI_databases/dboutline.md

 	('Sarah', 1);
 	```

 ###**************Let's take a 15 minute break!**************

 ## Session 2
 ###Objectives:
-1. Practice querying your data
+1. Practice querying your database
 2. Learn how to import existing data into a db table
 3. Integrate SQL with Python